markus-nilsson/dpp/README.md

   nifti file
 - `dp_node_dmri_denoise.m`, which applies denoising via mrtrix.

-To use the more specific nodes in your project, create a class that inherits from the specific node, and customize it by overloading the `po2i` and possibly the `i2o` methods.
+To use the more specific nodes in your project, you have two options.
+First, start from scratch, and inherit from `dp_node` and implement at minimum `i2o` and `execute`.
+Second, you can inherit from an existing more functional node, and customize it by overloading the `po2i` and possibly the `i2o` methods.
 See examples.

 ### Diffusion nodes